Corridos tumbados: In Mexico

 Recently, multiple Mexican states have implemented bans or restrictions on the performance of corridos that glorify organized crime, with 10 (out of 32) states in Mexico banning the music.
 These states include Baja California, Chihuahua, Guanajuato, Quintana Roo, Nayarit, Jalisco, Michoacán, Aguascalientes, Querétaro, and the Estado de México.

 In Texcoco, State of Mexico, singer Luis R. Conriquez was prohibited from singing narcocorridos during the 2025 Feria del Caballo.
 His refusal to perform these songs led to violent backlash from the audience, who rioted and forced the band to flee the stage.

+In their study of the Mexican government's attempts to ban narcocorridos, scholars César Jesús Burgos Dávila, David Moreno Candil, Helena Simonett argue that state "censorship of narcocorridos criminalizes artistic expressions as a preventive strategy to combat criminal activities related to drug trafficking" has not decreased the genre's appeal to fans on both sides of the border, but instead forced young artists to be more creative and subversive in their strategies to reach their audiences.

 U.S. Visa Revocations

-After Mexican band Los Alegres del Barranco, a traditional narcocorridos group, projected an image of CJNG leader Nemesio "El Mencho" Oseguera during a concert in Jalisco, the U.S. State Department revoked their visas in 2025.
+After Mexican band Los Alegres del Barranco, a traditional narcocorridos group, projected an image of former CJNG leader Nemesio "El Mencho" Oseguera during a concert in Jalisco, the U.S. State Department revoked their visas in 2025.
 Deputy Secretary of State Christopher Landau condemned the act and announced that the United States would not welcome performers "who extol criminals and terrorists".

 This move marked the beginning of a broader policy aimed at scrutinizing all artists associated with cartel-linked themes, including many corridos tumbados performers based in Mexico.
 Reports have since surfaced of increased visa denials and travel restrictions for Mexican artists whose lyrics or visuals could be interpreted as promoting or legitimizing criminal elements.